 The global food system will need to feed 10 billion people by 2050 – including a nearly 75% increase in meat demand, driven mostly by low-and-middle-income emerging markets in the Global South[1].
 Currently, the meat sector is a trillion-dollar market projected to increase by nearly 4% annually[2].
 This tremendous growth in meat consumption poses significant resource challenges, and meeting this demand must occur in a holistically sustainable way.
 A promising alternative protein industry has recently emerged to address this challenge with products ranging from reconfigurations of the typical plant-based legumes into meat substitutes, like Impossible Burger, to using edible insects and introducing novel products such as lab-grown meat or single-cell proteins from algae, yeasts, or fungi.
-Compared to meat counterparts, alternative proteins’ projected positive impacts on climate and animal welfare and potential health benefits have piqued interest in this sector[3].
+Compared to meat counterparts, diverse proteins’ projected positive impacts on climate and animal welfare and potential health benefits have piqued interest in this sector[3].

 The alternative protein industry can be segmented by protein source and level of processing: fortified or otherwise modified plant-base (including fungi and algae), insect-based, and lab-grown meat or by application: direct consumption, animal feed, and supplements.
 With a current market capitalization of $2.2 billion and concentrated in the Global North, most alternative protein startups and associated funding focused initially on segments with existing demand and potential growth opportunities like plant-based products.
 However, there is a rising favorable environment for alternative protein in the Global South due to increasing disposable incomes, consumer affinity towards sustainable consumption, less competition, and growing venture capital funding for startups.
 Furthermore, as European and American markets are becoming saturated with alternative protein products and more competitive, we anticipate these companies expanding their business model to the Global South.
 This plant-based movement has also spurred new developments such as the European Alliance for Plant-based Foods (EAPF), bringing together like-minded organizations in the plant-based value chain around a unique mission: To put plant-based foods at the heart of the transition towards more sustainable and healthy food systems.